2CA: 1960s

 On 2 June 1962 television station CTC 7, of which 2CA was a major shareholder, went to air for the first time.
 Six months later, on 18 December ABC 3 became Canberra's second television station.
 Thus began the steady decline of 2CA being a primary provider of evening family entertainment.
 The golden era of radio had come to an end.
 2CA's format began to evolve away from a steady stream of radio serials, towards a news, music and information format.

-By the mid-sixties 2CA's weekend schedule was increasingly dominated by sports and racing coverage.
+By the mid-1960s 2CA's weekend schedule was increasingly dominated by sports and racing coverage.
 Though lucrative, it provided scant entertainment for Canberra's large teenage population, many preferring nearby Goulburn's 2GN which played more current music.

-On the evening of Saturday 2 December 1967, 2CA went off-air for the last time.
-The station commenced 24 hour broadcasting the next day, with its first Midnight to dawn shift hosted by Tony Hansen.
-The following weekend saw the launch of Party Time a program that would become the soundtrack of a generation of local Canberrans.
+It was originally intended that on the evening of Saturday 2 December 1967, 2CA went off-air for the last time.
+However, the station commenced 24 hour broadcasting the previous day on Friday 1 December 1967, with its first Midnight to dawn shift hosted by Tony Hansen on the following Monday.
+The following weekend saw the launch of Party Time, a program that would become the soundtrack of a generation of local Canberrans.

 2CA's mid-dawn program would later be simulcast on 2XL Cooma, with the station service being known on air as "CA-XL".

 1970s

-At 7am on Friday 31 October 1975, Canberra's 'long overdue and 'long awaited' second commercial radio station, 2CC, began broadcasting.
+At 7am on Friday 31 October 1975, Canberra's second commercial radio station, 2CC, began broadcasting.
 Promising a strong metropolitan music-based format with an emphasis on the Top 40, 2CA's new independent rival promised to be formidable competition.
 In a direct dig at 2CA, 2CC promised that the station would broadcast 'no sporting coverage'.
-2CC soon topped the Canberra ratings survey, continuing its dominance over 2CA throughout the latter half of the 70s and most of the 80s.
+2CC soon topped the Canberra ratings survey, continuing its dominance over 2CA throughout the latter half of the 1970s and most of the 1980s.

 2CA's frequency changed in 1978, moving from 1050 to 1053AM, in accordance with the Geneva Frequency Plan of 1975.
 This required all AM radio stations in Australia to shift to a 9 rather than 10 kHz spacing.

+The station stopped broadcasting horse racing on 1 October 1979 and received a new format of a mixture between top 40 and rock, with more news, aiming at the 18-39 age group.